The GOP Wants to Pass Trump’s Tax Cuts This Week. Here’s What They Need to Do.

 If the Senate GOP manages to get all of its members in line in the next few days, they’ll hand President Trump his first major legislative victory — but the process won’t be over.

-When asked following a lunch with Trump on Monday if he thinks the tax bill can be on the president’s desk by Christmas, Senate Finance Committee chairman Orrin Hatch said “I hope so.”
+When asked, following a lunch with Trump on Monday, if he thought the tax bill could be on the president’s desk by Christmas, Senate Finance Committee chairman Orrin Hatch said, “I hope so.”

 What Happens If the Senate Bill Doesn’t Pass

-Technically, Republicans could spend months working on their tax reform plan, but they don’t feel they have that kind of time.
-Next week they have to turn their attention to avoiding a government shutdown and a number of other issues they pushed off until the end of the year.
+Technically, Republicans could spend months working on their tax-reform plan, but they don’t feel they have that kind of time: Next week they have to turn their attention to avoiding a government shutdown and a number of other issues they pushed off until the end of the year.
 Plus, next Tuesday’s special election in Alabama could narrow the GOP Senate margin by one, no matter who wins.
 Republican Roy Moore has wacky ideas about taxes and isn’t looking to do McConnell any favors.

-Republicans see this week’s vote as do or die, as they’ve been telling themselves for months that passing it is key to their success in the midterms (though polls show American’s don’t like the plan and don’t consider tax reform a top priority).
+Republicans see this week’s vote as do-or-die, as they’ve been telling themselves for months that passing it is key to their success in the midterms (though polls show Americans don’t like the plan and don’t consider tax reform a top priority).

 “So it’s important that we pass tax reform in a meaningful way,” he said.
 “If we don’t, that’s probably the end of the Republican Party as we know it.”